Ircam-RnD/wiml-prototype/README.md

 ## Usage :

-- Type "npm run watch" from the repository's root folder to start the server
-- From a smartphone, visit http://<YOUR-IP>:3000/wiml-client
+Type "npm run watch" from the project's root folder to start the server From a smartphone or any other similar device with sensors, visit http://<YOUR-IP>:3000/wiml-client You can now record "phrases", send them to the database tagged with labels, and get back in real-time the model trained with these phrases

 ## Notes :